All you need to know about insulin sensitivity factor

 - nerve damage

-However, checking blood sugar levels regularly and keeping them under control using insulin helps to reduce the risk and slow the progression of diabetes complications.
+However, checking blood sugar levels regularly and using insulin to keep them within a specific target range helps reduce the risk and slow the progression of diabetes complications.

 Insulin sensitivity factor and type 2 diabetes